Gandaove/AES_cipherBook/README.md

 ## Before start

 I'm gandaove, new of GitHub.
-I have been registed my GitHub account for a few years now, always "learning" the code of masters.
+I have been registered my GitHub account for a few years now, always "learning" the code of masters.
 So yeah, that's my first project I upload to GitHub.

-Once I just browsed the website, and I found a kind of 'useful' tool named **1password**, that caught my interest.
+Once I just browsed the website, and I found a kind of "useful" tool named **1password**, that caught my interest.
 So I decided to do a similar thing.
 And...
 It's just came out!